Financial Conflict of Interest (FCOI)

 Collaborations and Reporting PHS FCOI

-For collaborating institutions reporting FCOI or requesting updates regarding FCOIs identified in PHS-Sponsored Research at the UW please contact us at firstname.lastname@example.org.
+For collaborating institutions reporting FCOI (subrecipients of UW awards) or requesting updates regarding FCOIs identified in PHS-Sponsored Research at the University of Washington (prime awardees issuing subawards to UW) please contact us at firstname.lastname@example.org.

-- I’m a PHS-Investigator and I received $5,000 in compensation for serving on the Scientific Advisory Board of a local biotechnology company, I anticipate receiving an additional $2,000 for these services in the next few months—am I required to disclose this compensation?
+I’m an Investigator participating in research where the sponsor requires Institutional Review and I received $5,000 in compensation for serving on the Scientific Advisory Board of a local biotechnology company within the past several months.
+I anticipate receiving an additional $2,000 for these services in the next few months of this total 12-month period—am I required to disclose this compensation?

-- I’m a Non-PHS Investigator and I received $6,000 in compensation for serving on an Engineering Advisory Board for an Industrial Engineering firm—am I required to disclose this compensation?
+I’m working with an Investigator Determined sponsor on research and I received $6,000 in compensation for serving on an Engineering Advisory Board for an Industrial Engineering firm—am I required to disclose this compensation?

-- If you advised on products or services you are evaluating in the course of your University research, or you believe the work you are doing on the Advisory Board is related to any of your University research, you must disclose this compensation and be put on a Conflict Management Plan to mitigate any concerns which may arise under Washington State Ethics laws.
+If you advised on products or services you are evaluating in the course of your University research, or you determine the work you are doing on the Advisory Board is related to any of your University research, you must disclose this compensation and may be issued a Conflict Management Plan to mitigate any perceived or actual concerns that may arise under Washington State Ethics laws.

-- No. Intellectual Property, and any associated royalties or payments that are managed by the UW are considered to fall within your University responsibilities and compensation.
-Disclosures of Significant Financial Interests in private companies should be submitted by PHS-Investigators regardless of the entities’ interest in University technology.
-All Innovators with SFI in an entity licensing technology for which they are a contributor will be issued a Conflict Management Plan—CoMotion and the Office of Research work together closely at time of Option or License to ensure compliance with applicable policies.
+No. Intellectual Property, and any associated royalties or payments that are managed by the University are considered to fall within your University responsibilities and compensation.
+However, disclosures of Significant Financial Interests in private companies should be submitted by IR-Investigators regardless of the entities’ interest in University technology.
+All Innovators with SFI in an entity licensing technology for which they are a contributor will be issued a Conflict Management Plan.
+CoMotion and the Office of Research work together closely at the time of negotiation of the IP agreement to support compliance with applicable policies.

-- I am receiving money from Industry, both for my salary and for expenses to conduct research related to one of their products or services, should I disclose this as SFI?
+I am receiving money from Industry, both for my University salary and for expenses to conduct research related to one of their products or services, should I disclose this as SFI?

-- Non-PHS Investigators are required to disclose those Significant Financial Interests they deem to be related to their research.
-Because the Investigator has already made a determination of relatedness, most SFIs disclosed for non-PHS research will result in a Conflict Management Plan being issued.
+- Sponsors allowing for Investigator Determined disclosures of SFI require reporting only those Significant Financial Interests the Investigator deems to be related to their research.
+Because the Investigator has made a determination of relatedness, many SFIs disclosed for these sponsored programs will result in a Conflict Management Plan being issued.

-- Technology Transfer transactions in which a UW Innovator has a Significant Financial Interest in the entity licensing the University technology require Conflict Management.
+- Technology Transfer (Intellectual Property) transactions in which a University Innovator has a Significant Financial Interest in the entity licensing the University technology require Conflict Management.

 I submitted and received approval for outside work via the Request for Approval of Outside Professional Work for Compensation (Form 1460) process, do I also need to report the compensation as a Significant Financial Interest in FIDS?